What we fund

-We fund a broad range of projects that connect people and communities to the national, regional and local heritage of the UK.
+We fund a broad range of projects that connect people and communities to the UK's heritage.

 Your heritage project could include:

-- landscapes and the countryside large-scale rural projects that help improve landscapes for people and nature, by for example, restoring habitats and celebrating the cultural traditions of the land
+- Large-scale rural projects that help improve landscapes for people and nature by, for example, restoring habitats and celebrating the cultural traditions of the land.

-- community archaeology involves the active participation of volunteers in archaeological activities, everything from investigating, photographing, surveying to finds processing.
-Can occasionally include excavation.
+- Community archaeology involves the active participation of volunteers in archaeological activities, everything from investigating, photographing, surveying, excavation and finds processing.
 Sometimes called public archaeology

-- industrial, maritime and transport this might be places and objects linked to our industrial, maritime and transport history
+- Industrial, maritime and transport – places and objects linked to our industrial, maritime and transport history.

 What you can spend the money on